-If you need any reasonable contact format, please provide our office with at least 48 hours advance notice.
+If you need any reasonable accommodation for attending our public meetings or if you need this document in another format, please provide our office with at least 48 hours advance notice.
 If less than 48 hours advance notice is provided, we will make every effort to accommodate you but cannot guarantee all accommodations.
-Please contact TitleVI@ PlanRVA.org or submit a request through the PlanRVA online contact form: planrva.org/home/contact-form.
+Please contact TitleVI@PlanRVA.org or submit a request through the PlanRVA online contact form: planrva.org/home/contact-form.